SJ23 Tech Tip G08, (Updated 2011-07-23) Bob Schimmel

 Install a Deck Fitting.

-INDEX - WEST bonding, Updated bonding, Backing plate, sealant
+INDEX - WEST bonding, Updated bonding, Backing plate, Sealant

 Generally the first sign of a badly installed deck fitting is a leak.
 The leak may be difficult to locate, but can you usually trace it to a rusty through bolt fitting.
 The problem arises from the original installation where, if the installer didn't accurately drill the holes, the bolts don't share equal loading.
 The overloaded bolt hole elongates, starting a leak.
 When you read further on you will discover that bedding the fitting with a marine sealant is not always a solution as the fitting may move under load and may leak again.
 The problem is compounded with a cored deck (SJ23 is cored) that can absorb moisture, becomes soft and delaminates.
 This is generally the start of a major repair!
 Plywood was used to reinforce the deck of the SJ23 where a factory fitting would be mounted.
 You will find it under the aft part of the deck as well.
 The cabin top is mostly balsa core except under the mast step.
 This is why you should epoxy the inside of a fitting hole on an SJ23.